hamidghaedi/scRNA_seq-analysis/README.md

                           mitoRatio < 0.10)

 #________________________Integration using Harmony____________________________#
-#integration using harmony need sevral steps to be undertaken:
+#integration using harmony need several steps to be undertaken:

-# Perform log-normalization and feature selection, as well as SCT normalization on global object
+# Perform log-normalization and feature selection, as well as SCT normalization on the global object
 merged_seurat <- filtered_seurat %>%
     NormalizeData() %>%
     FindVariableFeatures(selection.method = "vst", nfeatures = 3000) %>%